breatheco-de/exercise-instagram-feed/README.md

 This project does not come with the necessary files to start working, we recommend you start coding from an empty boilerplate.

-a) If using Gitpod you [click here to open the boilerplate](https://github.com/4GeeksAcademy/html-hello).
+a) If using Gitpod, you [click here to open the boilerplate](https://github.com/4GeeksAcademy/html-hello).

-b) If working locally type the following command from your command line:
+b) If working locally, type the following command from your command line:

 ```bash
 $ git clone https://github.com/4GeeksAcademy/html-hello